wagnerjfr/mysql-group-replication-binaries-docker/README.md

 Running the query (*SELECT * FROM performance_schema.replication_group_members;*) in node3 terminal we should see:
 ![alt text](https://github.com/wagnerjfr/mysql-group-replication-binaries-docker/blob/master/Docker-GR-binaries3.png)

-Running the same query in node1 terminal we should noticed that node3 was expelled from the group:
+Running the same query in node1 terminal, we noticed that node3 was expelled from the group:
 ![alt text](https://github.com/wagnerjfr/mysql-group-replication-binaries-docker/blob/master/Docker-GR-binaries4.png)

 To kill running container(s):